satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
-To this, we would offer that th
+To this, we would offer that this sentiment is the result of resignation to the status quo.
+If the current review system were open, we believe that there would be considerable resistance to the notion of hiding reviewers’ identities or the reviews themselves.

 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems